j2labs/tobin/README.rst

 .. rubric:: Schematics, Data, and Databases.

-Tobin is a data persistence layer for Schematics.
+Tobin is a data persistence layer for `Schematics <http://github.com/j2labs/schematics>`_.
 We store data in denormalized form and perform joins in software.
 Good habits early make smoother sailing later.